Croatian pre-Romanesque art and architecture: Architecture

 During the 7th and 8th centuries there was a trend of constructing smaller buildings from the material and decorative elements of ruined older Roman buildings.
 During the 9th century, parallel with the establishment of Croatian principalities, new architecture of pre-Romanesque characteristics emerged.
 It was based on numerous influences of which the Frankish and Byzantine were the strongest.

-Slowly these inherited influences evolved into a more original style of architectural forms.
+The architectural heritage in Croatia includes "towns or settlements, residential architecture and ecclesiastical architecture".
+Slowly these inherited influences evolved into a more original style of architectural forms, including typologies (per 90 church monuments, Marasović 1978):